 There are many factors that can affect the life expectancy of a cat.
 Some are related to the care the pet receives while others involve issues over which her caretakers have no control.

 So how long do cats live?

-In general terms, when considering how long do cats live, the life expectancy of a domesticated indoor cat is 12-18 years.
+In general, terms, when considering how long cats live, the life expectancy of a domesticated indoor cat is 12-18 years.
 The life expectancy of an outdoor cat is significantly shorter at only 4-5 years.

 Outdoor cats face many more dangers than those that are kept indoors.
 This is why it is recommended that cats kept as pets not be allowed outside.
 The life expectancy of an outdoor cat is slashed by more than half for a reason.

 Many outdoors cats are killed in accidents, such as getting hit by a car.
 Others are attacked and killed by other animals.

 Outdoor cats – even those that do not spend all of their time outdoors – are much more likely to come in contact with viruses and with other animals that have a communicable disease.

 Indoor cats have much less opportunity to be hurt in an accident.
 They also have less risk of coming in contact with diseases, but they still need to get all of their vaccinations .

 Even cats that never go outdoors can contract various diseases that are preventable through vaccinations.

 Whether your cat is an indoor cat or an outdoor cat, how long cats live often will have much to do with the care it receives.
 Here are some things that a pet owner can do to help ensure that their pet lives a long and healthy life.